Peripheral Arterial Disease (PAD): What Is It and How Is It Treated?

 Peripheral arterial disease, known as PAD, occurs when the peripheral arteries (those furthest from your heart) become narrowed, particularly in the legs, though it can also occur in the arms and stomach.
 PAD is relatively common, affecting one in five Australians.
 Half of those won’t show any symptoms, which leads to under-treatment of the condition in general.
 Today we are going to take a look at the disease to learn more about what it is and how is it treated.

-PAD: what is it?
+Peripheral Arterial Disease: what is it?

 Peripheral arterial disease leads to reduced blood flow in the limbs and can cause a range of issues including gangrene, pain and coldness in the legs, sores and wounds that won’t heal and chronic weakness/numbness.